-- The District shows a total for all fund balances of \$3.9M as of June 30, 2017. - \$3.2M is in the general fund.
+- The District shows a total for all fund balances of \$4.1M as of June 30, 2018. - \$3.2M is in the general fund.
 The District utilizes this fund balance for funding future short-term operations.
-The fund balance is 17.7% of general fund expenditures.
+The fund balance is 18.0% of general fund expenditures.
 The Board of Education's policy is to have a minimum fund balance of at least 5%.
-The board policy goal has been met and the District will strive to maintain at least that level of fund balance. - \$9,989 in the debt service fund (Funds 38 & 39) is reserved to make future payments on long-term debt. - Fund balances in the food service fund and community service funds will be used to fund continuing operations in those funds.
+The board policy goal has been met and the District will strive to maintain at least that level of fund balance. - \$2,523 in the debt service fund (Funds 38 & 39) is reserved to make future payments on long-term debt. - Fund balances in the food service fund, long-term capital projects fund and community service funds will be used to fund continuing operations in those funds.